(reference_desing documentation here)

 }

-/* Create a trigger for JTAG UART writting */
+/* Create a trigger_out for JTAG UART writting */

 /* -1 because it is not associated with hardware interrupt */

-/* create a jtag_uart_info structure to store the information for output server */
+/* create a jtag_uart_info structure to store the information for output server consumer */

 /* set the parameter for jtag output server configuration.